Abdominal pain

 Abdominal pain, also known as a stomach ache, is a symptom associated with both non-serious and serious medical issues.
+Since the abdomen contains most of the body's vital organs, it can be an indicator of a wide variety of diseases.
+Given that, approaching the examination of a person and planning of a differential diagnosis is extremely important.

 Common causes of pain in the abdomen include gastroenteritis and irritable bowel syndrome.
 About 15% of people have a more serious underlying condition such as appendicitis, leaking or ruptured abdominal aortic aneurysm, diverticulitis, or ectopic pregnancy.
-In a third of cases the exact cause is unclear.
+In a third of cases, the exact cause is unclear.

-Given that a variety of diseases can cause some form of abdominal pain, a systematic approach to the examination of a person and the formulation of a differential diagnosis remains important.

-Differential diagnosis
+Signs and symptoms

+The onset of abdominal pain can be abrupt, quick, or gradual.
+Sudden onset pain happens in a split second.
+Rapidly onset pain starts mild and gets worse over the next few minutes.
+Pain that gradually intensifies only after several hours or even days has passed is referred to as gradual onset pain.

+One can describe abdominal pain as either continuous or sporadic and as cramping, dull, or aching.
+The characteristic of cramping abdominal pain is that it comes in brief waves, builds to a peak, and then abruptly stops for a period during which there is no more pain.
+The pain flares up and off periodically.
+The most common cause of persistent dull or aching abdominal pain is edema or distention of the wall of a hollow viscus.
+A dull or aching pain may also be felt due to a stretch in the liver and spleen capsules.

+Causes

 The most frequent reasons for abdominal pain are gastroenteritis (13%), irritable bowel syndrome (8%), urinary tract problems (5%), inflammation of the stomach (5%) and constipation (5%).
 In about 30% of cases, the cause is not determined.
 About 10% of cases have a more serious cause including gallbladder (gallstones or biliary dyskinesia) or pancreas problems (4%), diverticulitis (3%), appendicitis (2%) and cancer (1%).
 More common in those who are older, ischemic colitis, mesenteric ischemia, and abdominal aortic aneurysms are other serious causes.